flink-extended/flink-scala-api/README.md

 ### Using a POJO-only Flink serialization framework

-If you don't want to use a `flinkadt` for serialization for some reasons, you can always fall back to the Flink [POJO serializer](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/datastream/fault-tolerance/serialization/types_serialization/#rules-for-pojo-types), explicitly calling it:
+If you don't want to use built-in Scala serializers for some reasons, you can always fall back to the Flink [POJO serializer](https://nightlies.apache.org/flink/flink-docs-release-1.15/docs/dev/datastream/fault-tolerance/serialization/types_serialization/#rules-for-pojo-types), explicitly calling it:
 ```scala mdoc:reset-object